|Nutrition Facts (per serving)|

-The best temperature for frying beignets is 360°F, so if you have a deep-fryer with a thermostat, set it for that.
+The best temperature for frying beignets is 360 F, so if you have a deep-fryer with a thermostat, set it for that.
 Otherwise, use a fryer thermometer.
-The oil temperature will drop when you add the dough, but under no circumstances should the oil drop below 350° or rise above 375°.
+The oil temperature will drop when you add the dough, but under no circumstances should the oil drop below 350 F or rise above 375 F.

-NOTE: The procedure below assumes you have mixed up a batch of choux pastry dough.
+The procedure below assumes you have mixed up a batch of choux pastry dough.
 To review those steps, see this recipe for choux pastry.
-You can also substitute cinnamon sugar for the powdered sugar.
+You can also substitute cinnamon sugar for the confectioners' sugar.

 In a deep-fryer or Dutch oven, heat the oil until it reaches 360 F.